ckeegan12/MNIST_Digit_Recognition/README.md

 # MNIST CNN/Neural Network Digit Recognizer
 This is a deep-learning neural network.
 It uses the ReLu activation and SoftMax function to predict handwritten digits.
 It is a three layer model with one hidden layer with 128 nodes.
 It is able to predict a hand written digit by propagating the input pixel data with a series of weigths and bias terms that are later updated in gradient decent.
-There is also a file with a pytorch CNN and HLS code in C++ analyzing the MNIST data set.
+There is also a file with a pytorch CNN and analyzing the MNIST data set.
 The CNN model achieved a 97% accuracy on the test set.

 <img align="center" width="655" height="325" alt="MNIST_dataset_example" src="https://github.com/user-attachments/assets/79a0a308-f300-424d-942e-e2cbda2a9446" />